egrund/Self-Play_DQN_Project/README.md

   * [agent_ConnectFour_tanh/20230328-094318](logs/agent_ConnectFour_tanh/20230328-094318): training Connect Four with tanh activation function (best performance for Connect Four) and epsilon = 0.995
   * [agent_linear_decay099/20230327-185908](logs/agent_linear_decay099/20230327-185908): training Tic-Tac-Toe with a linear activation function and epsilon = 0.99 (best performance for Tic-Tac-Toe)
   * [best_agent_tiktaktoe_0998/20230327-191103](logs/best_agent_tiktaktoe_0998/20230327-191103): training Tic-Tac-Toe with tanh activation function and epsilon = 0.998
-* [model](model): Saved best models of different runs, for a description have a look at the logs description
+* [model](model): Saved best models of different runs, for a description have a look at the logs description above
+* [Report](Report): contains the finished report which was part of the project
 * [selfplaydqn](selfplaydqn): Entails all Python files
   * [agentmodule](selfplaydqn/agentmodule)
     * [agent.py](selfplaydqn/agentmodule/__init__.py): contains all Agent subclasses and the Agent class